WallStreetMojo

 Example #4

-Now I will assign the word “Null” to the variable “ExpressionValue” and see what the result is.
+Now, we will assign the word “Null” to the variable “ExpressionValue” and see the result.

 Code: